 Scar tissue (also termed abdominal adhesions) forms after abdominal surgery and may make tight connections between organs and other body tissues in the abdomen.
 Scar tissue may form after any type of abdominal surgery (for example, hysterectomy, C-section, appendectomy).
 It can cause pelvic and abdominal pain and even compromise blood flow.
 Some individuals require surgery to remove these adhesions.

 Pelvic pain during sex (dyspareunia) has been discussed as a symptom in most of the conditions described previously.
+Pain may occur superficially on the surface of the genitals, deeper near the cervix, or anywhere in between.
 Other causes of painful intercourse not discussed previously include vaginal dryness or atrophy that occurs during menopause or changes in sexual behavior.
 Diagnosis and treatment of the causative condition usually will reduce or stop pelvic pain that occurs during sex (for example, vaginal estrogen creams or rings to increase vaginal lubrication during menopause).
 However, some individuals have no medical condition diagnosed as the cause of painful intercourse may benefit from consultation with a qualified sex therapist.

 Chronic pelvic pain is often defined as pelvic pain that occurs below the belly button for 6 or more months.
 It usually interferes with sleep, it may increase or decrease daily or change due to some specific stimulus or position, and it may interfere with sexual relations.
 Seeking medical help to obtain a diagnosis and appropriate treatments are the key to diagnosing the cause and resolving chronic pelvic pain.